Pediatric Idiopathic Intracranial Hypertension: Clinical Presentations, Risk Factors, and Prognostic Indicator

 In our study, intracranial pressure and weight percentile didn't differ significantly between patients with and without recurrence.
 Consequently, these two factors are not reliable predictors of recurrence.
 Bhalla et al. similarly found that obesity or underweight status weren't risk factors for recurrence (33).

 Given that the most concerning outcome of IIH is long-standing visual impairments and blindness, creating a prognostic model for this sequela is of paramount importance (35).
 Sorensen et al. discovered that persistent visual problems can persist even after intracranial hypertension has resolved (36).
-Alfonso and colleagues evaluated 50 adult IIH patients and concluded that a delayed interval from presentation to diagnosis, higher maximal intracranial pressure, and hypertension were linked to severe vision loss (37).
+Alfonso et al. evaluated 50 adult IIH patients and concluded that a delayed interval from presentation to diagnosis, higher maximal intracranial pressure, and hypertension were linked to severe vision loss (37).
 In contrast, our study identified weight percentile and recurrence history as significant predictors of persistent visual impairment.
 The variation in results between the two studies might be attributed to differences in the studied populations and the sex ratios.
 Alfonso et al.'s study predominantly featured female participants, limiting the generalizability of their results to other populations (37).

 5.1.
 Limitations